Skin Cancer Plastic Surgeon Perth

 Squamous cell carcinoma

-Squamous cell carcinoma, or SCC, is the second most common type of skin cancer, coming from the mid-layer of the epidermis.
+Squamous cell carcinoma (SCC) is the second most common type of skin cancer and originates in the mid-layer of the epidermis.
 It is associated with:

-• Weakened immune system, which means your body’s less able to fight off diseases.
+• A weakened immune system, which may reduce the body’s ability to fight infections and diseases.

-• Damage from the sun or UV radiation.
+• Damage caused by prolonged sun exposure or UV radiation.

 Melanoma

-Melanoma accounts for about 5% of all skin cancers.
-It develops from damage to melanocytes, which are the pigment-producing cells at the bottom layer of the epidermis.
+Melanoma accounts for about 5% of all skin cancers and develops from damage to melanocytes, the pigment-producing cells located in the bottom layer of the epidermis.

 Skin Cancer Recovery Perth